Review of What the Internet Is Doing to Our Brains: The Shallows, by Nicholas Carr

 I find the determinist view interesting to contemplate.
 Certainly, the design of a free Internet, supported by advertising, entails certain patterns and optimizations as a result.
 In a chapter titled “The Church of the Google,” Carr explains how the economics of the web, mainly Google’s advertising model, entails certain patterns (short content, everything online, getting users quickly in and out of pages) that inexorably lead to certain outcomes (continuous distraction, interruption, multitasking) by virtue of the economic model driving the technology’s design.
 If we were to add to Marx’s observation, it might be, “The windmill gives you society with the feudal lord; the steam-mill, society with the industrial capitalist; free Internet, advertisements that consume and scatter your attention.”

-The Net’s design does makes its imprint on those who use it.
+The Net’s design does make its imprint on those who use it.
 This is why determinists argue that “Civilization has assumed its current form as a result of the technologies people have come to use,” as Carr says (48).
 Or, referencing Marshall McLuhan, “Every new medium … changes us” (4).